Dungworth Green, Sheffield, South Yorkshire, S6 6HE

 Principles explored in History and Geography lessons and in Assemblies

-Y2/Y3 learn about the beginnings of democracy as part of their topic on Ancient Greece.
-Relevant links are made as part of the assembly programme e.g. The signing of the Magna Carta, The story of Guy Fawkes in 2014-15
+Y3/4 learn about the beginnings of democracy as part of their topic on Ancient Greece.
+Relevant links are made as part of the assembly programme e.g. the signing of the Magna Carta, the story of Guy Fawkes, Robert Scott and Antarctica.

 All pupils know and understand the school ‘Golden Rules’ which are displayed throughout school.
 Everyone within the school use these rules to promote mutual respect, the importance of rules and the rights of other children to learn, feel safe and enjoy their time at school.
 These are reinforced every week in celebration assembly when ‘The Keeper of the Golden Rules’ trophy is presented to a pupil from each class and their achievements explained to the school.